-The City Manager is directed to identify and clearly define leadership roles and responsibilities for implementation of the various strategies within the Plan, including defining metrics and measurements of success, to return to Council with an update by March 2025, and to thereafter provide biannual updates on the implementation of the Plan.
-BE IT FURTHER RESOLVED: The City Manager is directed to identify and prioritize the strategies within the Plan that address racial inequities and have a large impact on displacement, Item No. 026 Version 2 - Clean Meeting: 10/10/2024 food access and insecurity, food workers, emergency food preparedness and response, and agricultural land.
-BE IT FURTHER RESOLVED:
+The City Manager is directed to identify and clearly define leadership roles and responsibilities over the implementation of the various strategies within the Austin Travis County Food Plan, including defining metrics and measurements of success.
+Furthermore, the City Manager is directed to return to Council with an update by March 2025 and provide quarterly biannual updates on the implementation of the Plan.

+The City Manager is directed to identify and prioritize the strategies within the Austin Travis County Food Plan that address racial inequities and have a large impact on displacement, food access and insecurity, food workers, emergency food preparedness and response, and agricultural land.
+Staff shall identify strategy priorities to be included as part of the next bond package.

-The City Manager is directed to identify funding in the Fiscal Year 2025-2026 budget for investment in and implementation of the Plan and to identify strategy priorities to be included as part of the next bond package.
-In the meantime, the City Manager is directed to identify strategies in the Plan that do not require a budget amendment and that can be launched in the near term.
-BE IT FURTHER RESOLVED:
+The City Manager is directed to identify funding in the Fiscal Year 2026 budget for investment in and implementation of the Austin Travis County Food Plan.
+In the meantime, the City Manager is directed to identify strategies in the Plan that do not require a budget amendment and can be launched in the near-term.

-Before the end of the Plan's initial five-year time frame, the City Manager is directed to work with the Austin Travis County Food Policy Board and Plan partners to assess the state of the Plan and provide a recommendation to update the Plan accordingly.
+Before the end of the Plan's initial five-year time frame, the City Manager is directed to work with the Austin Travis County Food Policy Board and Plan partners to assess the state of the Plan and provide a recommendation to update the

-ADOPTED: , 2024 ATTEST:

-Myrna Rios

-City Clerk